The 2019 Golden Globes Red Carpet Was on Fire: Which Celeb Earned Your Best Dressed Vote?

 Julia Roberts on the other hand was wearing a show-stopping number we won't soon forget.
 The Homecoming actress rocked a nude top with a long train and sleek black pants (and Chopard jewels) for a chic ensemble we're still obsessing over.

-Mary Poppins Returns star Emily Blunt donned a silver lace gown, while Crazy Rich Asians star Gemma Chan rocked a dress that actually had shorts underneath that were exposed when she moved throughout the night.
+Mary Poppins Returns star Emily Blunt donned a silver lace gown, while Crazy Rich Asians star Gemma Chan rocked a dress that actually had shorts underneath that were exposed when she moved throughout the night and added to her edgy look with Essie's Wicked polish.
 It was ah-mazing.

 Instagram